mliu1076/inst414-final-project-maxwell-liu/README.md

 # Project Overview
-Business Problem: To improve user engagement and user experience on digital platforms by analyzing and creating visualizations of clickstream data.
+Business Problem: To improve UI/UX, user engagement, user experience and user conversion rates on digital platforms by analyzing and creating visualizations of clickstream data.

 Datasets used:
 * A 2008 clickstream dataset from an online store offering clothing for pregnant women
 Source: https://archive.ics.uci.edu/dataset/553/clickstream+data+for+online+shopping

-* Clickstream data for June 2025 for Wikipedia from a Wikimedia data dump
+* English Clickstream data for June 2025 for Wikipedia from a Wikimedia data dump
 Source: https://dumps.wikimedia.org/other/clickstream/2020-06/

-Techniques employed: Removed N/A values and added placeholder values while cleaning and transforming data
+Techniques employed: Removed N/A values and added placeholder values while cleaning and transforming data.
+Used EDA, Descriptive Analytics and Sequence Modeling through Markov Chains during analysis.

-Outputs: Models and visualizations related to the business problem and datasets
+Outputs: A Sankey diagram and a Heatmap diagram for the Wikipedia dataset, 4 Sankey Diagrams and 5 Heatmaps for the online shopping dataset

 # Setup Instructions

 To clone this repository, run the git command below in your SSH client: